 ITEM D. Treasurer

 The Treasurer, or his/her designee, shall have custody of and be responsible for all funds and securities of the Foundation.
 He or she, or the designee, shall enter in the books of the Foundation a full and accurate account of monies received and paid out, and shall give and receive a receipt for the same.
 He or she, or the designee, shall pay out of the funds on hand all just debts and obligations of the Foundation as authorized by the Foundation or the Board.
 He or she, or the designee, shall deposit all monies in the name of the Foundation in such banks, trust companies or other depositories as shall be selected in accordance with these Bylaws.
-He or she, or the designee, shall prepare an accurate written statement of the financial status of the Foundation for its annual meeting and for all regular meetings of the Board of Directors; and in general perform all the duties of the office of Treasurer and such other duties as from time to time may be assigned to him by the President or by the Board.
+He or she, or the designee, shall prepare an accurate written statement of the financial status of the Foundation for its annual meeting and for all regular meetings of the Board of Trustees; and in general perform all the duties of the office of Treasurer and such other duties as from time to time may be assigned to him by the Chair or by the Board.

 SECTION 8.
 Bonding